-There are currently three Tesla models available for purchase today: S, 3 and X. The former two are sedans while the latter is a SUV.
-All three come in a Performance trim level and a less-expensive Long Range model.
+There are currently four Tesla models available for purchase today: S, 3, X and Y. The former two are sedans while the latter pair are SUVs.
+All models come in a Performance trim level and a less-expensive Long Range model.

 Tesla Model S

 The Model S was introduced in 2012 and has been a market leader ever since.
-As of 2019, it has an EPA range of 373 miles, the longest of any electric vehicle.
-It features all-wheel drive and the ability to reach 0-60 mph in just 2.5 seconds.
+As of 2019, it has an EPA range of 375 miles, one of the longest of any electric vehicle.
+It features all-wheel drive and the ability to reach 0-60 mph in just 3.1 seconds.
 Tesla claims it is the quickest four-door sedan ever built.

 Inside has seating for five adults and 28 cubic feet of storage.
 (Remember: without an engine, the front trunk becomes a cargo space).
 The interior also features a 17-inch center touchscreen that integrates media, navigation, communications, cabin control and vehicle data.
 Many functions are voice-activated to focus the driver’s attention on the road.

 Tesla Model 3